 When Autumn was released in 1969, Don Ellis and His Orchestra’s latest album wasn’t the commercial success that they had hoped.
-Just like many jazz artists before him, Don Ellis had released a classic that slipped under the musical radar and never came close to troubling the charts.
+Just like many jazz artists before him, Don Ellis had released a cult classic that slipped under the musical radar and never came close to troubling the charts.

-Just nine years after the release of his genre classic Autumn, Don Ellis passed away on December the ’17th’ 1978 aged just forty-four.
+Just nine years after the release of his cult classic Autumn, Don Ellis passed away on December the ’17th’ 1978 aged just forty-four.
 That day, jazz lost one of its great bandleader, composer and trumpeter.